airedia/MBTI-algorithm/README.md

 2. Express.js

 ## License
 Only personal use.
-For any use, please contact me here: https://forms.gle/G7TLUy2CUyBaNEEy7 .
+For any other use, please contact me here: https://forms.gle/G7TLUy2CUyBaNEEy7 .